-This project includes the resurfacing of Division Street from Harlem Avenue to Austin Blvd.
+This project includes the resurfacing of Division Street from Harlem Ave. to Austin Blvd.
 Division Street was last resurfaced in 2007.
 Staff will request federal STP funds to cover 80% of the construction costs.
 Design is anticipated to be completed in-house.
-Costs shown are the full construction costs at \$2.7M with an additional \$270K in construction management.
+Costs shown are the full construction costs at \$2.5M with an additional \$150 in construction management.
 If federal funds are able to be secured they would fund construction at an 80/20 rate.
-The project includes a separate, locally funded water and sewer project which includes sewer replacement from Grove to Oak Park Avenue which was identified as a recomended project in the combined sewer master plan to address basement backups.
-This project also includes water main replacement from East Avenue to Elmwood Avenue to Improve fire flows in the area, which was identified as a recomended project in the Village's lustification
+The project includes a separate locally fundedwater and sewer projec twhich includes sewer replacement from Grove to Oak Park Ave which was identified as a recomended project in the combined sewer master plan to address basement backups and water main replacement from East Avenue to Elmwood Avenueto improve fire flows in the area which was identified as a recomended project in the Village's Water System Master Plan Report.